11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 In addition to labor standard certifications, their manufacturing partner holds several environmental certifications: ISO 9001:2015, ISO 14001, Eco Industrial Town Certificate, and Carbon Offset Certificate.

-Their manufacturing partner also filters out pollutants from wastewater, which is then used to water an onsite soccer field.
+Their manufacturing partner also filters out pollutants from wastewater.

-Through their take-back program, old pieces can be sent back for local recycling, in Seattle.
-You can receive store credit for doing so.
+Through their take-back program, old pieces can be sent back for local recycling, in Seattle courtesy of store credit.

-When checking out, add a shipping carbon offset for the sustainable-cherry on top.
+When checking out, add a shipping carbon offset for the sustainable finishing touch.

 Community & charitable giving: